ted-ncg/labs/09-web-mvc-account-view.md

    For example:

     ```java
-    // lookup the account in the repository by its ID
+    // lookup the account in the repository by the accountId
     // ...
     // convert to an accountResponse object
     // ...
-    // add the accountResponse to the Model
+    // add the accountResponse to the Model, e.g.:
     model.addAttribute("account", accountResponse);
     ```